 The novel Tess Of The Durbervilles first appeared in serial form in the British newspaper The Graphic in 1891.
 Considered a very controversial novel for the time, this early edition was censored as were early editions in book form in the United States in 1892.

-True First Edition’s of Hardy’s earliest novels are considered very rare, and depending on condition could be valued between $3,000 to $10,000 dollars.
+True First Edition’s of Hardy’s earliest novels are considered very rare, and depending on condition could be valued anywhere between $3,000 and $20,000 dollars.